MosesRahnama/OperatorKO7/README.md

 ### Lean tests (`OperatorKO7/Test/`)
 - **`OperatorKO7/Test/Sanity.lean`**: minimal test file imported by the build to ensure the package compiles in CI and on fresh machines.

-*(The sections below were consolidated into the single file-by-file map above.)*

 ## How to build

 Run: